 If you don’t want to come late to the party as an amateur blogger, try free themes such as BlogOnYourOwn themes or themes which will give you good looks and first-rate loading speeds.

 5. Mistakes on amateur blogs – not investing or unnecessary spending

 Some amateur bloggers enter the blogging world with an I-can-do-it-myself attitude.
 And that’s great!
 There are plenty of tutorials on how to create a blog that will help you solve many problems.
 You can do many things yourself.

 Hire a freelancer

-But if you need expertise you are not conversant with do not hesitate to hire a right freelancer.
+But if you need expertise you are not conversant with, do not hesitate to hire the right freelancer.
 This is a necessary expense!
-Well, here is an advice you can take to the bank: hire best freelance WordPress developers.
+Well, here is advice you can take to the bank: hire the best freelance WordPress developers.
 Avoid spending months on guesswork to end up fruitless.
 To get the tricks and hacks, hire a freelancer.